archonic/limestone/README.md

     cp .env-example .env
     ```

-3. Update the `.env` file - running the project in development mode requires you change the following:
+3. Update the `.env` file - running the project requires you change the following:
     - `STRIPE_API_KEY`
     - `STRIPE_PUBLISHABLE_KEY`
     - `STRIPE_SIGNING_SECRET` (This can be something random)